StevenRice99/LLM-IK/readme.md

 ## Usage

 - "main.py" has all methods.
 Running this script will test all IK solutions for a given robot, currently set to the [Universal Robots UR5e](https://www.universal-robots.com/products/ur5-robot, "Universal Robots UR5e").
 - "prompt.py" will output a prompt to the console for you to give to LLMs.
-The contents of the prompt are composed of a static start and end found in "start.txt" and "end.txt" respectively, and between them a dynamic portion of the prompt is input consisting of information about the robot.
+The contents of the prompt are composed of a static start and end found in "prompt_start.txt" and "prompt_end.txt" respectively, and between them a dynamic portion of the prompt is input consisting of information about the robot.